jgyates/genmon/README.md

         email account.
 For example, gmail supports email filters that if emails arrive from specific people with specific words in the subject, move them ot specific folders.
-You could then have genmon.py monitor the specific folder used in your filter to only allow specific emails to send commands to genmon.py
+You could then have genmon.py monitor the specific folder used in your filter to only allow specific emails to send commands to genmon.py.
+If this approach is used then genmon.py can be configured (via mymail.com) to monitor a specific IMAP folder.

         Gmail IMAP has been tested with this application.
 It should be easy to test this other email providers.
 All mail processing is contained in mymail.py and